River Dragons win in Indiana, another road game tonight

-The Alton River Dragons beat the REX baseball squad, 4-2 last night (WED) in Terre Haute, Indiana.
+The Alton River Dragons beat the REX baseball squad 4-2 last night (WED) in Terre Haute, Ind.
 Alton plays on the road again tonight in Prospect League baseball as they face the Danville Dans.
-Game time in Danville (IL) tonight - 6:30 pm.
+Game time in Danville (IL) tonight - 6:30 p.m.

-Meanwhile, leadoff man Nick Neibauer was one base 5 times going 2-for-2 with 3 walks.
-Alton got an RBI each from Neibauer, Thomas Ayers, Boston Merila, and Brady Mutz.
+Meanwhile, leadoff man Nick Neibauer was on base 5 times, going 2-for-2 with 3 walks.
+Alton got an RBI each from Neibauer, Thomas Ayers, Boston Merila and Brady Mutz.

 -0-